Tanz0rz/haxe-fmod/fmod-scripts/README.md

 ## Legacy note

 Before haxefmod 2.0 this script emitted a single `FmodConstants.hx` with `FmodSongs`/`FmodSFX` classes based on Music/SFX folder conventions.
-The 2.0 output covers every event, bus, VCA, snapshot, and global parameter with GUID companions; see `MIGRATION.md` for the rename mapping.
+The 2.0 output covers every event, bus, VCA, snapshot, and global parameter with GUID companions.
+See `MIGRATION.md` for the rename mapping.

 # Event Enums (optional)